About

 STAYING ACCREDITED

-Once your organisation is fully Hearing Accredited, you’ll move into the Hearing Accredited Maintenance Plan which will ensure your organisation continues its commitment to being a Hearing Aware workplace and includes two workshops and free hearing screening annually.
+Once your organisation is fully Hearing Accredited, you’ll move into the Hearing Accredited Maintenance Plan which will ensure your organisation continues its commitment to being a Hearing Aware workplace and includes one 1-hour Hearing Awareness workshop.
+Free annual hearing screening included.

 Would you like to talk to someone?
 We’re here to help.